Mysore Dasara, Karnataka(Last Updated 08 Sep, 2022)

 Since this is just a myth, the seat of the Mysore Palace has been maintained by the Wadiya’s till date.
 Various traditions and different art forms, culture, and entertainment have been introduced and are now incorporated with the Mysore Dussehra celebrations.

-This year, the Mysore Dasara will be celebrated from 7th October 2021 to 15th October 2021.
+This year, the Mysore Dasara will be celebrated from 26th September 2022 to 5th October 2022.

 Venue of Mysore Dasara Festival